Related Posts Plugin for WordPress, Blogger...

 Glancing at Jason in the seat beside me, I take him in too.
 His long legs reach so very far on the railing.
 His jeaned legs rest loosely against my bare ones.
 Our toes melt in the space between.

-We pass one (pumpkin) beer back and forth as we sit side by side, somehow small within this kind of quiet.
+We pass one (pumpkin) beer back and forth as we sit side by side, somehow small within this quiet.

 We listen for our three children, long ago read to and hugged and kissed and tucked into bed “just one more time.”
 But still, we listen for them, just in case.